stackhpc/stackhpc-kayobe-config/doc/source/configuration/magnum-capi.rst

 The CAPI driver relies on a management Kubernetes cluster, installed inside the cloud, to manage tenant Kubernetes clusters.
 The easiest way to get one is by deploying `this <https://github.com/stackhpc/azimuth-config/tree/feature/capi-mgmt-config>`__ branch of azimuth-config, and look at the `capi-mgmt-example` environment.
 Refer to the `azimuth-config wiki <https://stackhpc.github.io/azimuth-config/>`__ for detailed steps on how to deploy.

 There is a helper script for setting up your environment to run manual commands at `tools/azimuth-config-dev.sh`.
-The usage is : `./tools/azimuth-config-dev.sh <environment>`.
+The usage is: `./tools/azimuth-config-dev.sh <environment>`.
 It assumes you follow the naming convention of `<environment>-azimuth-config` for your fork, as well as `environments/<environment>` for your mix-in environment.

 Ensure that you have set `capi_cluster_apiserver_floating_ip: true`, as the management cluster will need an externally accessible IP.
 The external network this corresponds to is whatever you have set `azimuth_capi_operator_external_network_id` to.
 This network needs to be reachable from wherever the magnum container is running.